-The heating system is coupled to the mechanical ventilation and solar thermal system as shown in Figure 105.
+The building incorporates a mechanical ventilation and solar thermal system as shown in Figure 105.
 A buffer storage tank having a volume of 908 L is coupled to the heat pumps on the one side and to the solar thermal buffer tank on the other side, serving the heat release system for both building parts.
 The remaining energy is produced by a gas boiler with condensing effluent gas having a nominal heating power of 122 kW.
 The heat pumps extracting heat from exhaust and geothermal have a nominal heating power of 6 kW and 27 kW, respectively.